What does "Pickups" mean under the map?

 Democratic to Republican or vice versa compared to the previous election.
 From looking at the color of the state on the

-For the Senate, it is relative to who won in 2006.
+For the Senate, it is relative to who won in 2014 (when the seat last came up).

 How do I know you are not cheating with the numbers?